 The gold standard for clinical testing is to have your studies published in peer-reviewed medical journals, such as the Journal of the American Medical Association (JAMA), American Journal of Clinical Nutrition, American Journal of Cardiology, etc.

-The herbal dietary supplement company that my husband and I use has been in business for 50-plus years and is known as the #1 natural nutrition company in the United States.
-It has invested more than $250 million in clinical testing, research and development and has over 90 published studies in peer-reviewed scientific journals—more than any other nutritional company!
+The herbal dietary supplement company that my husband and I use has been in business since 1956, widely recognized for the purity and efficacy of its nutritional products.
+It has invested more than $250 million in clinical testing, research and development and has over 100 published studies in peer-reviewed scientific journals—more than any other nutritional company!

 When investing in dietary supplements, consider it first as an investment in your health.
 This way, you won't want to waste your money on poorly formulated or synthetic supplements containing artificial colors, sweeteners, binders, and fillers that will not be readily absorbed into your bloodstream.